-The proceeds of the 2021A Bonds are being used to (i) finance certain costs of the Program, including certain Program-wide administrative costs, as further described herein, and (ii) pay the costs of issuing the 2021A Bonds.
+The 2021A Bonds are being issued for the purpose of providing funds to (i) pay all or a portion of the costs of certain projects in the City's capital budgets and (ii) pay the costs relating to the issuance of the 2021A Bonds.

-The proceeds of the 2021B Bonds are being used to (i) finance certain costs of the Program, as further described herein, and (ii) pay the costs of issuing the 2021B Bonds.
+The 2021B Bonds are being issued for the purpose of providing funds to (i) refund a portion of the City's outstanding General Obligation Refunding Bonds, Series 2014A, as more particularly described herein, and (ii) pay the costs relating to the issuance of the 2021B Bonds.

-For more information on the Program and the use of the proceeds of the 2021 Bonds, see "THE AUTHORITY - Neighborhood Preservation Initiative" and "PLAN OF FINANCE AND ESTIMATED SOURCES AND USES OF FUNDS" herein.
+See "PLAN OF FINANCE AND ESTIMATED SOURCES AND USES OF FUNDS" herein.